khalednakhleh/KickStarterChance/README.md

 ---

-### The Kickstarter 300,000 projects' dataset
+### The Kickstarter 378,661 projects' dataset

 Our dataset can be found here:

 https://www.kaggle.com/kemical/kickstarter-projects

-The dataset we are using contains over 300,000 projects that were hosted by Kickstarter, and last updated in 2018.
+The dataset we are using contains 378,661 projects that were hosted by Kickstarter, and last updated in 2018.

 The dataset contains 15 labels (ID, name, main_category, etc).
 Our methodology is to compare which projects succeded, and develop a model that predicts a project's success based on those factors.